TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project2_OpenData/doc/project2_desc.md

-### GU4243/GR5243 Spring 2017 Applied Data Science
+### GU4243/GR5243 Fall 2017 Applied Data Science
 ### Project 2 Shiny App Development
 ### - for [data.gov](https://www.data.gov/) open data

 In this project, working in teams, you will create a `R` shiny app for exploring and visualizing a topic about United States using open data from [data.gov](https://www.data.gov/).

 ### Challenge
-For this project, I invite you to browse 193,990 datasets available on data.gov](https://www.data.gov/) about United States and choose a topic that interest you.
+For this project, I invite you to browse 193,990 datasets available on data.gov (https://www.data.gov/) about United States and choose a topic that interests you.
 A number of web applications using open data from data.gov can be found at <https://www.data.gov/applications>.
 You can recreate, extend and improve some of these applications' functionality or create something entirely from scratch.

 For presentation, the team should present their **shiny app** as a *product demo* and interesting findings from their experience.
 All shiny apps are required to be deployed (either on <http://www.shinyapps.io/> or your own Shiny server).